LF-RoGu/Java-Hometasks/HomeTask/HomeTask1/README.md

 ### Control Flow Statements
 Control statement using labels, this are used specific to break the current statement, but not break the cycle.
 Refering as, to exit the current cycle and continue in the next step of the cycle.

+The logic behind this control flow statements work as the following:
+> If a cycle of the flow of the code is cyclical and a certain condition is met that this *flow* needs to stop, but only for this specific cycle.
+> #### Explication
+> You are driving your car (driving is your *for/while cycle*), the you need to stop at a **red light**, but after this you don't stop driving you continue, you just need to make a stop of the current cycle.
+> Then this label's are put into work, you set your continion to activate this vale *(continue **label**)* then all future logic will not be run, but you will remain drivin (in your cycle)

+> ### Solution Implementation
-If the operation module between the 2 values is equal to ZERO.
+> If the operation module between the 2 values is equal to ZERO.
 Meaning the value is not a prime number.
-Then the current cycle should break, meaning we just abroutly stop current cycle to continue in the next one.
+> Then the current cycle should break, meaning we just abroutly stop current cycle to continue in the next one.

-An equivalent explination logic is:
+> An equivalent explination logic is:

 While (flag)
 {